 Joy Hillyer had a career in law and legal education before taking an honours degree in garden design and attending art courses taught by Sophie Hacker.
 From 2012 to 2014 she attended Advanced Painting Practice at Morley College, London (tutors Steve Wright and Guillem Ramos-Porqui).
 After seven years in Central London, she now works from her studio in Wiltshire.

-There is also a private viewing on Thursday 19th September from 6-8pm.
+There is a free Open Evening on Thursday 19 September from 6-8pm.
+Please RSVP to firstname.lastname@example.org

 The exhibition is free.
 A price list for individual works will be available from reception.